Moab / Westwater Canyon Combination

 Mountain biking and Moab are nearly synonymous; the former uranium boom town has become a mecca for bikers wanting to swoop, soar, climb, and roll over the region’s sinuous sandstone and wild desert trails.
 Our Moab Sampler trip lets you get a taste of it all, and allows your group the flexibility to tailor each day’s ride to your interests and skill level.
-From a centralized base camp, our guides will lead you on single and doubletrack adventures through a red rock wonderland.
-Whether it’s smelling the Lupin & Sage in the beatific hillsides of the La Sals, splashing through cross-cutting rides in Onion Creek, slaloming downhill past the Gemini Bridges or pedaling between dinosaur footprints at Klondike Bluffs, or exploring sections of the famous Kokopelli Trail, you’re sure to find the ride that leaves you just the right amount of breathless.
+Our guides will lead you on single or double track adventures through a red rock wonderland.
+Whether it’s smelling the Lupin & Sage in the beatific hillsides of the La Sals, splashing through cross-cutting rides in Onion Creek, slaloming downhill past the Gemini Bridges or pedaling between dinosaur footprints at Klondike Bluffs you’re sure to find the ride that leaves you just the right amount of breathless.
 Follow this up with two days of floating on the Colorado River, splashing through rapids beneath the sheer black walls of Westwater Canyon, falling asleep to the sound of water on rocks: relaxation well deserved.

-Day 1: Meet group at headquarters in Green River, Utah.
+Day One: Meet group at headquarters in Green River, Utah.
 A one-hour van ride to Moab marks the start of the trip.
 We will select a base camp on public land outside of town, location to be determined by where we want to ride, weather, and camp availability.
-We will begin with a warm-up ride, depending on the group’s interests and ability level.
-The Bar M trail network north of Moab provides a number of excellent short beginner and intermediate singletrack loops.
+Various possibilities include the Bar M trail network north of Moab which provides a number of excellent short beginner and intermediate singletrack loops.
 Options for after lunch include riding the Klondike Bluffs or Magnificent 7 trail networks.
 Klondike Bluffs features intermediate, undulating trails; more difficult trails climb up ledgy rocks and over expanses of slickrock.
 Magnificent 7 provides options for longer technical downhill rides, as well as lengthy scenic loops, including side trips to the spectacular Gemini natural bridges.
 Dinner and solar showers await back at base camp.
 There is also the likelihood the group is looking for cooler weather, in which case we will elevate up to the La Sals and spend the next two days in high-country alpine glory.

-Day 2: Today’s ride can be as leisurely or as ambitious as the group wants.
+Day Two: The second day’s ride can be as leisurely or as ambitious as the group wants.
 With the whole day ahead, advanced groups could choose to tackle the Bar M trails.
-The new Navajo Rocks loop is a longer intermediate option that climbs gradually and descends via a long, flowy trail with short technical sections (remember: it’s always okay to walk sections you don’t feel comfortable with!).
+The new Navajo Rocks loop is a longer intermediate option that climbs gradually and descends via a long, flowy trail with short technical sections.
 Or, return to Magnificent 7 or Klondike to try the trails we missed the day before.
-Or check out one of the dozens of other options Moab has to offer!
-Our guides are always out exploring new trails and can suggest the best options for each group.
-Night two’s camp could be the same as night one’s, or in a location more convenient to the day’s ride, or even at one of the developed campsites along the Colorado River.
+In the event we enter the La Sal mountain loop, your second day may find you nestled into camp next to the mighty Colorado, a hint of what’s to come.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!